-- Your diet should contain high amounts of vegetables, fruits, unprocessed grains, fish/seafood, with modest amounts of lean meats and dairy. - Consuming unprocessed foods can be used as a natural probiotic. - Those who consume more probiotics (good bacteria) have an overall improvement of anxiety, stress, and mental outlook.
+- Your diet should contain high amounts of vegetables, fruits, unprocessed grains, fish/seafood, with modest amounts of lean meats and dairy. - Consuming unprocessed foods can be used as a natural probiotic (good bacteria). - Those who consume more probiotics have an overall decrease in anxiety and stress and improved mental outlook.